 To participate, Host Employers provide the following:

 - Identify safe and affordable housing that is easy accessible from work

-- Be able to show seasonal spike in business over winter months
+- Be able to show seasonal spike in business

 - Be willing to provide cultural activities for participants